Tooth Extration

-What Are The Most Common Tooth Extraction Surgical Procedures?
+What Are The Most Common Tooth extraction surgical procedures?

-We often avoid dental surgical procedures as it seems scary so we postpone or avoid dental visits.
-This happens because we often lack knowledge about surgical procedures and why it is necessary for us to go through the same.
+procedures and why it is necessary for us to go through them.
 Tooth extraction procedures are classified as simple (non-surgical) extraction and surgical tooth extraction.
 The surgical extraction procedure includes raising a gingival flap using a surgical blade, also removing a part of the bone by drilling the bone when it obstructs the easy removal of the tooth, and also includes tooth sectioning if absolutely necessary.
 Often surgical extractions are followed by the placement of sutures.

 Various tooth extraction surgical procedures